Nichols Field: Battle of the Philippines

 On 8 December at about 03:30 the commercial radio station at Clark Field intercepted a message from Pearl Harbor, Hawaii about the Japanese attack there.
 However, the group was unable to verify this interception through official channels; no other action was taken other than notifying the Base Commander.
 However, all squadrons were put on alert.

 At about 04:00 the radar at Iba Airfield on the north coast of Luzon reported a formation of unidentified aircraft approximately 75 miles off the West Coast of Luzon heading towards Corregidor.
 The 3d Pursuit Squadron was dispatched to intercept the formation, but no planes were sighted and the squadron returned to Iba.
 However, the radar tracks showed the interception was successful and the unidentified aircraft swung off to the west out of the range of the Radar.
 It was believed that the 3d went underneath the formation.
-At 04:45 notification was received of a state of war between the United States and the Japanese Empire.
+At 04:45 notification was received of a state of war between the United States and the Empire of Japan.

 At approximately 09:30, a large formation of Japanese bombers was spotted over Lingayen Gulf reported heading towards Manila.
 The 20th Pursuit Squadron from Clark Field was immediately dispatched to intercept the formation over Roselas.
 The 17th Pursuit Squadron was ordered from Nichols Field to cover the airspace over Clark.
 The interception was not successful, as the bombers turned to the northeast and attacked Baguio and Tagagarau then headed north off the radar.
 Both squadrons returned to their stations and were refueled and put back on alert.